comses-education/github-starter-course/README.md

 ### Assignment 1

-We will complete three tasks in this assignment:
+We will complete four tasks in this assignment:

 1. make changes to an existing file in this repository, `homework-edits.md`
 2. add a new file with the GitHub web interface, named `add-github-web.md`
 3. add a new file to your local repository using GitHub Desktop named `about.md`
+4. view your commit history on GitHub after making these changes to make sense of your repository

 The contents of these files should be valid GitHub markdown - experiment with the syntax and feel free to add any text you like.
 Your files should have at least the following types of Markdown content (across all of the files):